Dynamic Subgoal-based Exploration via Bayesian Optimization: Bayesian Optimization for Cost-Efficient Exploration

-\looseness-1 Proposition~\ref{prop:optimal} follows from \eqref{eq:acquisition}.
-Next, we provide an additive bound on the difference between the solution of \ALGO and the unknown optimum, as the number of iterations $N$ tends to infinity.
-For convenience, we suppose $ \mu(\theta,\tau)=0 $ for all $(\theta,\tau)$, and that the kernel $k(\cdot,\cdot)$ has continuous partial derivatives up to the fourth order.
-Let $\theta_\text{rec}^N\in \bar{\boldsymbol{\Theta}}$ be the \ALGO recommendation in iteration $N$.
-The two theorems below describe the asymptotic optimality of the approach; all proofs are given in Appendix~\ref{sec:proof_conv}.
+We now provide our main theoretical results on the asymptotic optimality of \ALGO.
+Detailed proofs can be found in Appendix \ref{sec:proof_conv}.
+For convenience, we suppose $ \mu(\theta,\tau)=0 $ for all $(\theta,\tau)$, and further assume that the kernel $k(\cdot,\cdot)$ has continuous partial derivatives up to the fourth order.
+Recall that $\theta_\text{rec}^N\in \bar{\Theta}$ is the final recommendation made in iteration $N$: